-Ulster University is required to monitor the attendance and/or the visa status of any overseas students registered for study at the University.
+Ulster University is required to monitor the attendance, engagement and/or the visa status of any overseas students registered for study at the University.

 The responsibilities of the student and the University vary depending upon the type of visa that the student is registered on.

 Researchers who are on any type of visa other than Student Route (formerly Tier 4) will be required to provide their current visa and in-date passport as requested throughout the year, and must notify the University of any change in visa status.